Purpose and Scope

 The Co-curricular Record supports students in:

-A transcript is a copy of a student's permanent academic record at this University, duly certified by the Registrar and bearing the embossed seal of the University.
+A transcript is a copy of a student's permanent academic record at this University, duly certified by the Registrar.
+If in paper format, the transcript will bear the embossed seal of the University.
+If in electronic format, the transcript will be certified with a cryptographic signature.
 A transcript is privileged information and is available only upon the written or online request and payment of the fee in effect at the time by the student.
 For current fees and processing times check the website of the Office of the Registrar: http://www.registrar.uwo.ca/

 Note that a transcript reflects the current status of a student's record at the time it is issued.
 Students should ensure that any changes to the transcript (e.g., from an INC to a final grade) are recorded before ordering a transcript.